IRB Review Process - Getting Started

 IRB Review Process

-Next, the submission undergoes a pre-review.
+When a protocol is submitted to the IRB in Streamlyne, the submission undergoes a pre-review.
 An IRB analyst reviews all documents for completeness, consistency, and other regulatory and administrative requirements.
-If there are any issues, the analyst will publish an email using IRBNet, referred to as a Clarifications message, listing questions or recommended changes and unlock the package for response.
-Once all of the issues have been addressed, upload and/or replace edited documents and click "Mark Revisions Complete" at the top of the designer page, so the analyst can continue processing the submission.
-Please note that you have 30 days to respond to clarifications; if there is no response, the submission will be withdrawn.
-If you have a submission under review by the IRB, be sure to check your Spam folder regularly as IRBNet automated messages are sometimes routed to that folder.
+If there are any issues, the analyst will send a notification via Streamlyne, referred to as Return to PI, listing questions or recommended changes prior to IRB review.
+Once all of the issues have been addressed, upload and/or replace edited documents and resubmit the protocol so the analyst can continue processing the submission.
+Please note that you have 30 days to respond to this request; if there is no response, the submission will be withdrawn.
+If you have a submission under review by the IRB, be sure to check your Spam folder regularly as Streamlyne’s automated messages may sometimes be routed to that folder.

 Once pre-review is complete, the submission will be scheduled on an agenda for IRB review.
 The types of IRB review are described below.

-After the IRB has reviewed the submission, you will be sent an automated email and a determination letter will be published in IRBNet.
+After the IRB has reviewed the submission, you will be sent an email and a correspondence letter will be published in Streamlyne.
 The possible determinations (excluding determinations related to noncompliance or reportable events) are as follows:

 - Approved - begin/continue the project or proceed with the proposed changes;